Light-Wizzard/Sound-Room/README.md

 ## Size

-The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up, so it needs to be 48" wide, 6' long, and 6' tall, if you are taller, you might want to make it 8, but I am 5'9", so 6 works for me, but make this fit your needs.
+The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up, so it needs to be 48" wide, 6' long, and 7' tall, on the outside, the inside is a few inches smaller, to allow a 1 inch air gap.

 ## Construction